akeneo/pim-helpcenter/content/md/what-is/understand-data-quality.md

 ## In your data quality insights panel (product edit form)
-Clicking on `data quality insights` in the product edit form leads you to a dedicated panel so that you understand your grades.
+Clicking on `data quality insights` in the product edit form takes you to a dedicated panel where you'll find what you need to understand your grades.
 ![Image data quality panel](../img/data-quality-panel.png)

 Recommendations can have several types: